chidozieonyejelem/WorldCupPredictor/README.md

   <a href="https://predictwc26.netlify.app/"><strong>🌐 Live Demo</strong></a>
 </p>

 This is a web-based FIFA World Cup 2026 simulator built using React and Vite.
-It runs the entire tournament, from the 12 group stages through the official Round-of-32 bracket to the final — either as a single animated play-through or as a Monte Carlo batch of up to 100,000 tournaments, then aggregates every team's odds of winning.
+It runs the entire tournament, from the 12 group stages through the official Round-of-32 bracket to the final, either as a single animated playthrough or as a Monte Carlo batch of up to 100,000 tournaments, then aggregates every team's odds of winning.

 This was an individual project created to practice front-end state management, animation, and building a probabilistic simulation engine from scratch.